Nullkraft/PCB_Trace_Lengths/README.md

 Python program that reports the length of a gEDA PCB trace marked with 'selected' or 'connected'.
 The code monitors modifications to a `.pcb` file, which commonly represents printed circuit board designs.
 It identifies specific lines within the file containing certain keywords, then calculates and prints the total length of traces represented by these lines upon detecting changes.

+:warning: **DISCLAIMER:** The majority of this README and CODE was written by GPT4 using the Advanced Data Analysis plugin.
+The goal was to have a usable utility while doing layout of a circuit board.

 ## Libraries Used:
 - **re**: Used for regular expression operations.
 - **pyinotify**: Monitors file and directory changes in real-time on Linux.